-In a medically-supervised benzodiazepine detox program, individuals may taper off use of benzos, receive medication to ease withdrawal symptoms, and be monitored to ensure safety, as well as be assessed daily for progress in restoring health and wellness.
-Detox from benzos should be followed with an effective addiction recovery program.
+In a medically-supervised benzodiazepine detox program, individuals may taper off the use of benzos, receive medication to ease withdrawal symptoms, and be monitored to ensure safety, as well as be assessed daily for progress in restoring health and wellness.
+Detox from benzos should be followed by an effective addiction recovery program.

 Medically-Supervised Detoxification For Opioids

-Opioids are a class of drugs which produce feelings of relaxation and euphoria, among others, when abused.
+Opioids are a class of drugs which produce feelings of relaxation and euphoria, among others when abused.
 Opioids include illicit drugs, like heroin, and prescription drugs like oxycodone (OxyContin) and hydrocodone (Vicodin).

 Opioids are both powerful and addictive, and many of the drugs come with a high potency.
 People who take opioids may be unaware of just how potent the drugs can be, particularly those who buy opioids on the street which may be laced with other, more powerful opioids.